pvrohin/erfnet_pytorch/README.md

 # ERFNet (PyTorch version)

-This repository is inspired to Eduard Romero's original code.
+This repository is inspired to Eduard Romero's original code and was used for the purpose of binary segmentation in the visual perception task of the Mahindra Autonomous Vehicle Challenge.

 ## To run on recorded video